BUY MALTA PROPERTY!

 Valletta - Capital City of Malta

-Valletta is the capital city of Malta, famous for its stunning architecture, and designated as a UNESCO World Heritage Site.
+Valletta is famous for its stunning architecture, and designated as a UNESCO World Heritage Site.
 Tourist attractions include Parliament buildings, National Museum of Archaeology, Grand Master's Palace, Upper Barrakka Gardens and City Gate.
 The grid of narrow streets boasts some of Europe's finest art works, palaces, churches, grandmaster auberges, piazzas and museums.
 The warm Mediterranean city is busy by day yet retains a timeless atmosphere by night through the stunning architecture that surrounds you.
 The Valletta region includes the following cities:

 • Valletta